ret2jazzy/disasm.pro/README.md

 A multi-architecture realtime assembler/disassembler with line-to-line correlation.
 A live version is currently up at https://disasm.ninja/

 # What and Why
 It is basically a nice frontend of my [keystone](https://github.com/ret2got/keystone) fork (for line-to-line assembling) and [capstone](https://github.com/aquynh/capstone).
-I'm don't normally do frontend development but I wanted something for quickly assembling/disassembling tiny snippets of code (mostly during CTFs), so I ended up writing this.
+I don't normally do frontend development but I wanted something for quickly assembling/disassembling tiny snippets of code (mostly during CTFs), so I ended up writing this.

-I know there are other online assemblers/disassemblers out there, but none of them had all the features I wanted.
+I know there are other online assemblers/disassemblers out there, but none of them had all the features I required.

 # Support
 It currently supports 5 architectures: